 Granted, there were rules such as no beggars, servants, and soldiers allowed.

-Nevertheless, his frustration with the Parisians who didn’t listen to their king made him move to Versailles and create an even more impressive garden, and which left the Tuileries Garden abandoned for decades.
+Nevertheless, his frustration with the Parisians who didn’t listen to their king resulted in his move to Versailles and create an even more impressive garden, and which left the Tuileries Garden abandoned for decades.

 14. Louis XV put things back in order